mjayadharan/ML_mini_projects/README.md

 # ML_mini_projects
-- Repository containing several mini projects, implementing small scale ML training models using scikit-learn, tensorflow and kern.
+- Repository containing several mini projects, implementing small scale ML training models using scikit-learn, Keras: TensorFlow, PyTorch.
 Mainly for fun and learning.

 - Folders specific to separate techniques and softwares used.
 - All packages are based on python, mostly written in the form of  JUPYTER notebooks.